RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Chris Vandenberg.md

     - need to review concatenation, got the basics up until that part
     - need to review type casting, got the rest of the variable types
     - passed basic logic

+- Kris: project, passed - he had it checked off by another instructor, but I double checked and it's good